About

 • advocate the principles of the late Reverend Dr. Martin Luther King Jr.

-• provide an annual Martin Luther King Day Community Celebration where the public can congregate, celebrate, & be inspired
+• provide an annual Martin Luther King Day Jr. Community Celebration where the public can congregate, celebrate, and be inspired

-• annually present the Martin Luther King Award to a member of the NH Community who has contributed significantly to the continued efforts to make Martin Luther King’s dream a reality
+• annually present the Martin Luther King Jr. Award to a member of the NH community who has contributed significantly to the continued efforts to make Martin Luther King Jr.’s dream a reality

 • advocate the teaching of the principles of the late Reverend Dr. Martin Luther King Jr. to the youth of New Hampshire